bufbuild-ru/docs/docs/bufstream/reference/configuration/helm-values/index.md

 ### `kafka.publicAddress`

 \_object_The public address clients should use to connect to the Kafka server.
-This defaults to the K8S service DNS and 9092 port.Defaults to `{host: "<service>.<namespace>.svc.cluster.local", port: 9092}`.
+This defaults to the K8S service DNS and port 9092.Defaults to `{host: "<service>.<namespace>.svc.cluster.local", port: 9092}`.

 ### `kafka.requestBufferSize`

-\_int_The number of kafka request to unmarshal and buffer before processing.Defaults to `5`.
+\_int_The number of kafka requests to unmarshal and buffer before processing.Defaults to `5`.

 ### `kafka.tlsCertificateSecrets`